tarwn/lessthandot-hugo/blogs/content/posts/2010-08-12-think-carefully-which-sql-server-you-wan.md

 Add an ADO NET Souce to the package.
 Please note, ADO NET is started to support from SSIS 2008.
 In other words, in SSIS 2005, there is no ADO NET source.

-Double-click the OLE DB Source, click “New” > “New” to create a connection to Visual FoxPro.
+Double-click the OLE DB Source, click "New" > "New" to create a connection to Visual FoxPro.

-In the Connection Manager, please select “Odbc Data Provider”
+In the Connection Manager, please select "Odbc Data Provider"

 Select the DSN we created before, and then test the connection, make sure it is successful.

-Click “OK” > “OK” to apply.
+Click "OK" > "OK" to apply.

 Now, we can select a table from the Visual FoxPro database in the ADO NET Source editor.
 If it is fail, please try using SQL Command mode.

 Additionally, we strongly recommend using the Visual FoxPro OLE DB provider as a replacement.
 Also, in design-time, pleaes set the package to run in 32-bit mode, otherwise the package will fail to run.

-Right-click the project > “Properties” > “Debugging” > Set “Run64Runtime” to be “False”.
+Right-click the project > "Properties" > "Debugging" > Set "Run64Runtime" to be "False".

 The two drivers can be downloaded from: